Govind2412/Govind2412/README.md

 - 🔭 Building and integrating **ML & NLP pipelines** at **Zecser Business LLP**
 - 🌱 Learning **Generative AI, RAG, and Agentic AI** through the IBM Generative AI Engineering Professional Certificate
-- 💬 Happy to talk about **Machine Learning, NLP, Computer Vision, or Generative AI**
+- 💬 Happy to talk about **Machine Learning, NLP, or Generative AI**
 - 📈 Always looking to work on projects that go beyond notebooks and into something deployed and usable

 ---